Shade (character): The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, a 12-issue series has the Shade survive an assassination attempt, then travel the world to uncover the people behind it.
 Along the way he deals with his past before the shadows, as well as the encounters he had with his descendants through the years.
 It is also explained how he first met Culp, and exactly how he gained the shadow powers.

 DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-Iris West, Barry Allen and Wally West II get sucked into the Shadowlands.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+Iris West, Barry Allen and Ace West get sucked into the Shadowlands.
 Separated from Iris, Barry and Wally meet up with the Shade, who reveals he has lost control of his shadows.
 His shadows have also kidnapped Hope, and both she and Iris are corrupted by the Shade's darkness.
 The Flashes and Shade are able to free Hope and Iris from the shadows, with the Shade regaining his powers as well as reconciling with Hope O'Dare.